CS241 — Winter 2026

-In Assignment 8, you will finish writing a code generator for WLP4, completing the process of translating WLP4 source code to MIPS assembly.
+In Assignment 8, you will finish writing a code generator for WLP4, completing the process of translating WLP4 source code to ARM64 assembly.
 In Assignment 7, you implemented the basic features of WLP4 and in Assignment 8 you will build on these features and add support for pointers, other procedures, and dynamic memory allocation.

 The sections on Filenames, Input, Output, and Testing, Dependencies and Efficiency Warnings in Assignment 7 also apply to this assignment.
 In particular, carefully consider the dependences between the two assignments, e.g. A8P1 depends on A7P1 and will build on that question, so it is worth your time to review A7P1 before starting A8P1.
 The same applies to P2 through to P5.